frzambra/frzambra.github.io/_posts/2015-07-02-post-dygraphs.md

 title: "Dynamic time-series of drought indices"
 date: 2015-07-02
 slug: "prueba""
-description: "En este primer post voy a mostrar series temporales en forma dinámica, esto se hizo utilizando el paquete **dygraphs** de R."
+description: "In this first post I'm going to show dynamic time-series using the htmlwidget **dygraph** in R."
 tag:
   - Time-series
   - html widget